onflow/Flow-Working-Groups/user_experience_working_group/meetings/Dev Tools/meeting_minutes_template.md

 6. **Discussion on Cast Tool:** The group delved into a detailed discussion on the necessity of the Cast tool and whether it aligns with community requirements.
 7. **Next Agenda:** The meeting concluded with a preview of the next agenda, which includes addressing existing issues, node selection, working group's role, and efforts to restore community confidence.

-**Key Decisions**
+**Key Decisions, Goals & Outcomes**

 1. Quantnode was approved to run a Verification Node; the same has been communicated to them.
-2. Resources are crucial and limited and spending them on making Cast an on-chain voting tool can be delayed; this was based on an understanding of similar market offerings like snapshot which also store votes off-chain (like Cast)
+2. Resources are crucial and limited and spending them on making Cast an on-chain voting tool can be delayed; this was based on an understanding of similar market offerings like snapshot which also store votes off-chain (like Cast).
 3. Node selection criteria was laid out at a high level.
 The final draft will be created and shared by the Flow core team soon and presented to the GWG for final approval.

 **Links**
+- ReadAI Summary
+- Video Recording on Youtube